-France has a poor performance record with respect to environmental targets.
-Its good performance on carbon emissions is due to the importance in France of nuclear power, whereas other areas related to energy efficiency, such as insulation technology, have been neglected.
+Environmental Policy Score: 6 France has a poor performance record with respect to environmental targets.
+Its good performance on carbon emissions is due to the importance of nuclear power in France, whereas other areas related to energy efficiency, such as insulation technology, have been neglected.
 Environmental policies have continued to be subordinated to sectoral policies which are considered more important.
 When economic interests and environment protections clash, economic interests tend to prevail.
 Environmental interest groups and government ministries (although established comparatively early) do not play a decisive role in policymaking.
 Former President Sarkozy, who launched an ambitious environmental plan, later considerably downgraded his ambitions.
 Even at the time of writing, when the government coalition is comprised of Socialists and Greens, the influence of the latter is minimal.
-Lobbyists and pressure groups in favor of the status quo or of the interests of the economic sector are much more influential.
-Environmental requirements are rarely perceived as an incentive for innovation but instead only as a source of additional costs.
+Lobbyists and pressure groups in favor of the status quo or of the interests of business are much more influential.
+Environmental requirements are perceived as a source of additional costs and rarely as an incentive for innovation and competitiveness.
+The latest example has been the withdrawal of the so-called eco-tax on the road transportation of goods in October 2014, which was driven by fears of a truckdrivers' protest.
+The bill on the "energetic transition" which was adopted in October 2014 doesn't do much to curtail the dominance of nuclear energy as its contribution to the overall needs is capped at 50% of the total.

 The French policy in favor of environmental concerns has to be seen within this tension.
-For instance, of the focus on nuclear energy puts the country in a favorable position as far as carbon production is concerned, but the choice of diesel oil rather than gas implies a considerable excess in particle emissions.
+For instance, the focus on nuclear energy puts the country in a favorable position as far as carbon production is concerned, but the choice of diesel oil rather than gas implies a considerable excess in particle emissions.
 In many large cities, France does not reach relevant targets established by the European Union.

-Environmental Policy Score: 6 The same contrast is observable in the field of renewable water resources.
+The same contrast is observable in the field of renewable water resources.
 In principle, France supports a water policy and has set up water agencies to monitor the use and protection of its water resources.
 However, the French authorities have been unable to resist the agriculture lobby, which is the largest consumer of water.
 This plays out in the southwest of France, where the intensive production of corn jeopardizes regional resources, and even more in Brittany, where surface water (the main resource in that region) is highly polluted by intensive pork and poultry production.
 Despite condemnations by the courts and the EU commission, the government has been reluctant and unable to tackle the problem properly.
 Rivers and the sea are affected by the excessive proliferation of toxic seaweed.
 The situation is much better with forests (their surface is growing) and biodiversity.
-In this latter case, it must be noted that the protection of biodiversity has met resistance in metropolitan France by many diverging interests (agriculture, construction and transportation).
+In this latter case, it must be noted that the protection of biodiversity has met resistance in metropolitan France by many diverging interests (agriculture, construction transportation).
 Thanks to France's vast and essentially wild territories overseas in Guyana and in the Pacific zone, the results regarding ecological indicators are slightly better than they would be if only the European space was considered.
 While forests are growing, a result of the drastic reduction of farming and of cultivated land, the maintenance of these new wild areas is insufficient despite a long tradition of care by specialized engineers whose profession was established by French monarchs.